chrisppa/thumbnail-generator/README.md

 # thumbnail-generator

-`thumbnail-generator` is a tiny, modern toolkit for creating thumbnails directly from remote image URLs.
+`thumbnail-generator` is a tiny, modern toolkit for creating thumbnails directly from remote image URLs and videos.
 It streams the source file, transforms it entirely in memory, and returns ready-to-serve bytes.
-The library powers a Python API, an async helper, and a Typer-based CLI.
+The library powers a Python API, an async helper, video helpers, and a Typer-based CLI.
 Pillow is used out of the box; drop in `pyvips` for big speed wins with constant memory usage.

 ---